masoodqq/RestSharpAPI/README.md

 The next step in control flow is to run Create Header Record WorkSummaries File script task.
 Then the flow is moved to selecting all the employee numbers that we extracted earlier.

-Select EmployeeNumbers box is executing the follwoing SQL statement SELECT EmployeeNumbers
+Select EmployeeNumbers box is executing the follwoing SQL statement <br>
+SELECT EmployeeNumbers
 FROM EmploymentDetails